-My interests lie in digital exclusion from national and local government services, the effects of this on individuals and communities, and resultant lack of opportunity.
+My research interests are digital exclusion related to national and local government services and the effects on individuals and communities.

-In my MRes Digital Civics at Open Lab I examined how to help citizens make best use of resource-limited advice and support appointments provided by local councils and charities, and in particular how to assist claimants of Personal Independence Payment (PIP) gather more accurate and impartial health assessment information to support their benefit claims.
-This involved co-designing PIP Kit with service users and practitioners of a local advice charity, comprising digital and non-digital components, to help people recollect how health conditions affect their own daily lives and mobility.
+In my MRes Digital Civics project I examined how to help citizens make better use of resource-limited advice and support appointments.
+In particular I studied how to assist claimants of the Personal Independence Payment (PIP) health/disability benefit gather more accurate and impartial health assessment information to support their claims.
+This involved co-designing PIP Kit with service users and practitioners, comprising digital and non-digital components, to help people recollect and discuss how health conditions affect their own daily lives and mobility.

 My PhD is examining the role of formal and informal intermediaries who assist and support citizens to access e-government (digital) welfare benefit services.

 Prior to Open Lab, I have worked in manufacturing, engineering design, software development and information security.
 I undertake voluntary work for a charity and local community groups.

 PIP Kit: Using lifelogging to support disability benefit claimants

 HCI - H is also for Hazard: Using HAZOP to Identify Undesirable Consequences in Socio-Technical Systems

 2021 – ACM SIGCAS Conference on Computing and Sustainable Societies 2021 (ACM COMPASS '21)

 Tensions and Mitigations: Understanding Concerns and Values around Smartphone Data Collection for Public Health Emergencies

 2021 – 24th ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW 2021)